Do you have enough mental exercises to genuinely help you experience real and lasting memory improvement?

 Please Do Not Try This Mental Exercise At Home!

-If the information was extremely crucial, Ninja’s would cut a body part – the arm or leg – when trying to memorize that information – this helped them associate that memory with a scar or the pain of injury, making it unforgettable.
+If the information was extremely crucial, Ninja’s would cut a body part – the arm or leg – when trying to memorize that information.
+Crazy, I know, but apparently this action helped them associate that memory with a scar or the pain of injury, making it unforgettable.

 These methods of “association” are similar to the Peg System.
 It is also based on the principles of the Memory Palace technique – where you visualising a room and then associate each object in the room to each piece of information you want to memorize.